 Students who are color blind may:

-- be unable to tell the difference between certain colors or shades of similar colors
+- not be able to tell the difference between certain colors or shades of similar colors

-- have trouble with certain assignments or projects that require them to use color
+- have trouble with assignments or projects that require them to use color

-- be sensitive to light in the classroom and need seating accommodations
+- need more light in the classroom and seating accommodations

-- feel self-conscious or frustrated about their color blindness
+- feel self-conscious or frustrated about not being able to see colors

-- be at risk for teasing or bullying because of color blindness
+- be teased or bullied because of color blindness

 What Teachers Can Do